 I had worked my ass from being a secretary to being a marketing manager to finance specialist up to having my own travel and tours and well I must say I earned and gained lots of experiences from, though I don't work at any corporate companies now.

 Generation Xers barely managed to score above neutral at 5, while millennials, who compose the majority of workplaces, are below neutral with an average of 4.9.
 The same can be said in terms of position level, where the top executives or the more established segment of the workforce, which are expectedly populated by the baby boomers, as well as the Fresh Graduates, have the highest happiness score.

 Ok so as of this day of my life and my age, of course, I look for a company that will sustain my daily needs as a citizen of this country, I wanted to be in a company that will provide me a salary that will make me really earn and have savings at.
 I am in a state of maturity when I don't just settle for any work available to me.
 Now I know what my worth and capability because I learned it all from my previous jobs experiences.

 For more information about JobStreet.com and the 2017 Job Happiness Index, please visit the website at http://wwww.jobstreet.com.ph.

-Salary increase, getting a new job will make an employee happier in 6 months base from correspondents.
+The salary increase, getting a new job will make an employee happier in 6 months base from correspondents.

-I always advice my younger sisters and cousin's that they should have a regular job at the age of 25 and they make sure they're happy at their work and happy at the work and earning what they deserve.
+I always advise my younger sisters and cousin's that they should have a regular job at the age of 25 and they make sure they're happy at their work and happy at the work and earning what they deserve.